johnbeard/kicad/Documentation/development/coding-style-policy.md

     int PRINTF_FUNC Print( int aNestLevel, const char* aFmt, ... );
 ~~~~~~~~~~~~~

-The single line description goes on the 2nd line of the comment.
+The single line description goes on the second line of the comment.
 The
-\@return keyword if present, should describe the return value followed
+`@return` keyword if present, should describe the return value followed
 by a hyphen.
-The \@param keyword names a function parameter and the text
+The `@param` keyword names a function parameter and the text
 following should flow like a normal English sentence.

 ### 3.2.2 Class Comments ### {#class_comments}
 A class comment describes a class declaration by giving the purpose and
 use of the class.
 Its format is similar to a function comment.
-Doxygen
-can use the html \<p\> (paragraph designation) to begin a new paragraph
-in its output.
-So if the text of the comment is large, break it put into
-multiple paragraphs.

 **Example**
 ~~~~~~~~~~~~~{.cpp}